Sandeep7784/Accuknox_Assignment/README.md

 Signal running in thread: Thread-3 (process_request_thread)
 ```

 **Conclusion:** The identical thread names printed for both the view and the signal confirm they are executed in the same thread context.
+It's worth mentioning that while the thread name (e.g., **Thread-3**) can vary across different runs, the important aspect is that both the view and the signal share the same thread identifier.

 ### Q3: Do Django signals run in the same database transaction as the caller?